cd-public/Astarte/README.md

 necessary properties to block any of the exploits seen in Michael's thesis.

 The snapshots are from 5 Sept 2019.
-I do have versions of this files I was iterating over up to 7 Nov 2019, but if my memory serves this is the snapshot the paper was written from because it was the first to have the coverage I was hoping for.
-I can't say I'm proud of the level of documentation due to deadline pressure, but the processor flow sketch is:
+I do have versions of this files I was iterating over up to 7 Nov 2019, but this snapshot was preserved as the paper was written from it (it was the first to have the coverage I was hoping for).
+The level of documentation is a bit sparse due to deadline pressure, but the toolchain flow sketch is:

 	uniq_insts: qemu debug -> decls

-utility function to define program points.
+utility function to define program points, not used directly.

 	in_parse: qemu debug -> dtrace